 National Museum Belgrade – Serbian Medieval Art

-The National Museum of Serbia is the oldest, the most important and the most prestigious cultural institution in Serbia.
-Although it was established in 1844, it moved into its current building in 1950.
+The National Museum of Serbia is the oldest, most important and most prestigious cultural institution in Serbia.
+Established in 1844, it moved into its current building in 1950.
+The museum collection consists of over 400000 objects which, in addition to local treasures, also includes foreign masterpieces.
+I’m starting the story of this museum with the Serbian medieval art.

 PERMANENT COLLECTION